chipparddev/the-next-chest/README.md

 # Setup

 - If you don't have Python already, install the latest version, found here: https://www.python.org/downloads/
-- If you're using Windows, you'll also need to install the curses module by typing ```pip install windows-curses``` in your command prompt.
+- If you're using Windows, you'll also need to install the curses module by typing ```pip install windows-curses``` into your command prompt.
 - In your command prompt/terminal, navigate to the folder containing the game files, and type ```py main.py``` or ```python main.py``` or ```python3 main.py``` to start the game (depends on your operating system).

 # Gameplay